Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 • Credit card.
 The Bluevine Business Cashback Mastercard offers unlimited 1.5% cashback on business purchases with no annual fee.

-Transactions and transfers
+Bluevine vs. Lili: Transactions and transfers

-Bluevine supports domestic incoming and outgoing wire transfers, and all incoming wires are free.
-But, the pricing for outgoing wires depends on your membership tier.
-It also allows for international payments in multiple currencies.
-Lili also accepts domestic wires for free and charges $15 for outgoing domestic wires, but neither Bluevine or Lili support international wires.
+Bluevine supports domestic incoming and outgoing wire transfers, and all incoming domestic wires are free.
+The pricing for outgoing domestic wires and incoming international wires depends on your membership tier.
+It also allows for international payments, and supports 39 currencies, including USD, CAD, AUD, JPY, GBP, EUR and HKD.

 How Lili and Bluevine fees compare

 Lili has less expensive plan options when directly compared to Bluevine.
-However, Bluevine allows you to waive its Plus $30 fee or Premier $95 monthly fee by maintaining a certain balance or making a certain number of debit card transactions a month.
+However, Bluevine allows you to waive its Plus $30 fee or Premier $95 monthly fee by maintaining a certain balance and making a certain number of debit card transactions a month.
 But Bluevine charges a 2.9% transaction fee to pay bills with your credit card.

 On Reddit, Bluevine’s reception is mixed.
 Many customers say they chose the account for its APYs, free plan option, unlimited transactions and free incoming wires.
 Some report they were denied approval for a Bluevine account and weren’t given a reason, and there are many stories about how Bluevine holds deposits or freezes accounts seemingly at random, which breeds frustration.